fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_4.md

 # => nil
 ```
 #### What is a module?
 When would we use a module? (classes and methods, or just methods?)
 A module can be a grouping of methods that can be mixed into classes, allowing those classes to access the methods defined in the module.
-Modules are a way that we can implement polymorphism into our code, since *any number of modules can be mixed into any class* (there is no requirement that classes be related to each other), though objects cannot be instantiated from modules.
+Modules are a way that we can implement polymorphism into our code, since *any number of modules can be mixed into any class* (there is no requirement that classes be related to each other), though *objects cannot be instantiated from modules*.

 Modules can also be used for namespacing, or grouping classes and methods together.
 Namespacing assists in organising code, as well as preventing naming conflicts where methods may have the same name across different classes by allowing us to reference which class a module method comes from, with the namespace resolution operator `::`.